ByteDecoder/crypt_keeper/documetation/SETUP.md

 ```

 ## Apraisal

+Youd dont need to do this, is alredy setup in the devcontainer, just mentioned for information porpuses.

 The Appraisal gem is used by Rails gem developers
 to test their library against multiple versions of dependencies, most commonly different versions of Rails.
 It works by generating separate Gemfile files for each test scenario, allowing developers to ensure their gem remains compatible with a wide range of framework versions.
 This automates testing and helps prevent regressions as dependencies evolve, which is particularly useful for gems that provide plugin-like functionality for a framework.